-Statement of the undersigned professional societies in the field of natural and life sciences on the planned amendment of the Wissenschaftszeitvertragsgesetz (WissZeitVG - German Act on Scientific Temporary Contracts)
+Statement of the undersigned professional societies in the field of natural and life sciences on the draft bill of the amendment of the Wissenschaftszeitvertragsgesetz (WissZeitVG - German Act on Temporary Scientific Contracts)

 green

-Furthermore, such a narrow time restriction of the postdoc phase would lead to a considerable disadvantage of women in science.
-Furthermore, we point out that the intended amendment of the WissZeitVG, which is currently being discussed with great commitment by all parties involved, will not create more permanent positions.
-This can only be achieved by a significant increase in permanent funding for the basic financing of universities and non-university institutions.
+Finally, we again point out that the intended amendment of the WissZeitVG will not create more permanent positions.
+This can only be achieved through a significant increase in permanent funding for the basic financing of universities and non-university institutions.

 German Society for Experimental and Clinical Pharmacology and Toxicology (DGPT)